↑

 11. When the pan is hot, add the onions, apples, celery, and red and green bell peppers, and sauté for five minutes.
 Remove the mixture from the skillet into a bowl and set aside.

 12. Add 2 1/2 cups of the sourdough cubes and 3 cups of the crumbled cornbread into a large bowl.
-Fold in the crumbled thick-cut bacon, Italian sausage, onions, apples, celery, red and green bell peppers mixture, toasted walnuts, and chopped flat-leaf parsley, and add in the seasonings.
+Fold in the crumbled thick-cut bacon, Italian sausage, onions, apples, celery, red and green bell peppers mixture, toasted walnuts, chopped flat-leaf parsley, and add the seasonings.

 14. Spoon the dressing into your preferred baking dish; this should be a high-walled dish about 2 to 4 inches deep.